 Damjan Jovanovic is an architect, educator and software designer, based in Los Angeles.
 He currently works as Full-Time faculty at the Southern California Institute of Architecture (SCI-Arc).
 Damjan finished the post-graduate Master of Arts in Architecture degree at the Städelschule in Frankfurt, Germany in 2014, where he afterwards worked as design faculty.
 Damjan’s work centers on the development of experimental architectural software, and his interests lie in investigating the culture and aesthetics of software platforms, as well as questions of contemporary architectural education, authorship and creativity.

-DB: One of the underlying elements that informs your focus revolves around systems thinking where on your site worldmaking.xyz you draw from a multitude of theorists that have laid down the foundations for systems thinking i.e. Jay Forrester, Reza Negarestani, to Micheal Sellars’ Advanced Game Design – a systems approach, as well as Donella H. Meadows’ Thinking in Systems as well the rendition of systems thinking especially through gaming a la Will Wright’s Dynamics for Designers.
+DB: One of the underlying elements that informs your focus revolves around systems thinking where on your site worldmaking.xyz you draw from a multitude of theorists that have laid down the foundations for systems thinking, i.e. Jay Forrester, Reza Negarestani, to Micheal Sellars’ Advanced Game Design – a systems approach, as well as Donella H. Meadows’ Thinking in Systems and the rendition of systems thinking, especially through gaming, à la Will Wright’s Dynamics for Designers.
 How have these works shaped your understanding of gaming systems as ‘toy models’ or ‘legibility machines’ for better or worse of a term, that lay down the seeds for grasping complex systems, and perhaps we can extend it to ask, how can they reengineer and remodel ‘types of worlds’?

-DJ: I think this is exactly right.
+I think this is exactly right.
 I think all these things that you mentioned are key references for thinking about this.
 I also especially appreciate that you mentioned Reza Negarestani in this context, because one of the extremely important points for me was his interview for Nero magazine, where he was talking about this idea of engineering the mind and crafting the world.
 I think that is precisely where I think we should operate with design.
-But thinking about system I think, it’s something that I was really interested in from the beginning, because it presents us with fundamental problems.
+But thinking about systems, I think it’s something that I’ve been really interested in from the beginning, because it presents us with fundamental problems.

 DB: Further, can you reflect upon how we can utilise gaming to grasp, track, and test and especially how we interface with complex phenomena.
 On your site you have the quote from Espen Aarseth and his assertion that “simulations are somewhere between reality and fiction, they’re not obliged to represent reality, but they have an empirical logic of their own, and therefore, should not be called fictions.”
 And you’ve also written as well that a simulation is not a fiction by default, a mathematical law, a model, and it could produce its own coherent, testable reality.
 And I’m really interested in this idea of when we’re talking about simulation and how do you build up those coherent worlds?
 In a way, if necessarily, we think those worlds have to be validated, or it has to conform to something in our real world.
 Whereas here, this kind of border between reality and fiction, it becomes blurred when we think about simulation.